Get your personal plan match in 2 minutes

 For $5,000 Claim$2,640–$5,940 + shared costs~$1,680 + $500 member commitment + crowdfunding

-The core difference: Samaritan pools risk and guarantees sharing; CrowdHealth relies on voluntary contributions.
+The core difference: Samaritan pools risk and shares within defined guidelines; CrowdHealth relies on voluntary contributions.

 Samaritan: The Community Model